Because they’re fun!

 AFTER

-I seriously get so excited every time a client sends me their new or updated websites after a session with me.
-All the time spent on location scouting, wardrobe choices, and shot lists come together to help create something that the client can really put to work for them.
+I get so excited every time a client sends me their new or updated websites after a brand photography session with me.
+All the time spent on location scouting, wardrobe choices, and shot lists come together.
+This helps create something that the client can really put to work for them.
 That shows who they are, and what they do.

 This client had a fantastic team that I was thrilled to be part of, and want to acknowledge here.
-She hired an expert in storytelling and thought leadership, a website designer that helped her dial in the vibe of her new site, and a stylist that I had such fun with going through Sabina’s wardrobe to curate each look for every set of shots and locations.
+She hired an expert in storytelling and thought leadership, a website designer and a stylist.
+A combination that helped her dial in the vibe of her new site.
+I went through Sabina’s wardrobe with her stylist to curate each look for every set of shots and locations.

 As always – hope this was helpful (and fun!)…